mattq314/demo-docker-spring-postgres/README.md

+# Build

+Set env var JAVA_HOME to point to your Java installation.
+This one worked for me after installing the Eclipse Adoptium JDK:
+`C:\Users\[username]\AppData\Local\Programs\Eclipse Adoptium\jdk-17.0.16.8-hotspot`

-# from Docker awesome-compose repository and Docker tutorial:
+# The rest of this readme is from Docker awesome-compose repository and Docker tutorial:

 ## Compose sample application
 ### Java application with Spring framework and a Postgres database